PaniniRS/hci/README.md

 - It was not built as a webapp or a separate app so when we open it from mobile the site adds a scroll bar.
 - It was not possible to incorporate companion accessories such as a bracelet that notifies you when a call happens.

+---

 ### Installation:

 1. Download the codebase
-2. Open it through: \\n
+2. Open it through:
-   2.1.
-Live server extension in vscode \\n
+   1. Live server extension in vscode
-   2.2.
-By opening index.html in the browser \\n
+   2. By opening index.html in the browser
 3. The page should open up now.

+---

 ### Operating Instructions: